-10,000 followers makes you an influencer.
+Ten thousand followers make you an influencer.
 That’s the word on the social media street.
-10,000 followers and you can start charging companies just to be associated with you.
+Ten thousand followers and you can start charging companies just to be associated with you.
 Having even more followers will make you even more money, but 10,000 followers is the base amount you are aiming for.
 But why 10,000?

 Having 10K+ followers makes you an influencer because it means you have influence.
-It means that when you tweet, your audience is large enough that people are certainly going to listen.
-You’ll definitely get some likes, some shares, and your message will almost certainly spread.
+It means that when you tweet, your audience is large enough that people will certainly listen.
+You’ll get some likes and shares, and your message will almost certainly spread.
 This means that 10K+ followers is a good goal for any social media account aiming to be effective.

-So whether you are aiming to be an influencer, or running a company account – 10K followers should be your goal.
+So whether you aim to be an influencer or are running a company account – 10K followers should be your goal.
 But how do you get there?
 The answer is both complicated and surprisingly simple.

-The complicated answer is that you need to have some sort of indefinable feature that makes people want to follow you.
-Call it an x-factor, or simply being cool, but you need to have what people want.
+The complicated answer is that you must have some indefinable feature that makes people want to follow you.
+Call it an x-factor or simply being cool, but you must have what people want.

 1. Don’t ever buy fake followers or likes

-Before diving headlong into what you should do, let’s start with the most important “don’t” of building a social media following.
+Before diving headlong into what you should do, start with the most important “don’t” of building a social media following.
 Don’t buy followers.
 Ever.
-This is because followers for sale are from fake accounts, and all social media platforms are endlessly deleting fake accounts.
+This is because followers for sale are from fake accounts, and all social media platforms endlessly delete fake accounts.
 Facebook alone deletes over 500 million fake accounts per month.

-So if you buy followers all you’ll be getting is an inflated follower account… for a little while.
-Soon enough these fake followers will be found and deleted, and you’ll be left with nothing to show for it.
+So if you buy followers, all you’ll get is an inflated follower account… for a little while.
+Soon enough, these fake followers will be found and deleted, leaving you with nothing to show for it.
 On top of that, you won’t get any worthwhile engagement from them.

-While you may get some likes, comments, or reactions from your fake followers as part of the deal, these again aren’t worth anything to you.
+While you may get some likes, comments, or reactions from your fake followers as part of the deal, these aren’t worth anything.

-Not only will this fake engagement be deleted along with the fake accounts, but they will also not encourage nearly as much real engagement as you are hoping for.
+Not only will this fake engagement be deleted along with the fake accounts, but they will also not encourage nearly as much real engagement as you hope.
 They will also entirely skew your ability to judge what is a good post.

-- Some dunderheads are tricked by the fake engagement and engage with the same posts
+- The phoney engagement tricks some dunderheads, and they engage with the same posts

 - You feel like an idiot

-Bonus reason to avoid fake followers: Fake followers will never buy your products, or earn you anything except short term engagement.
+Bonus reason to avoid fake followers: Fake followers will never buy your products or earn anything except short-term engagement.
 If you are trying to sell something, they are worse than useless.

 2. Don’t be a fake

 The most successful social media accounts are the ones where people are just being themselves.
-Sure they might have to sell things, but most of the time they are selling things they actually like.
-Being yourself online is easier than faking it, and comes with the added bonus of it being more effective too.
+Sure, they might have to sell things, but they usually sell stuff they like.
+Being yourself online is easier than faking it, and it comes with the added bonus of being more effective.

-If you just hire a random person to do it, they simply won’t be able to connect to the community that your company should be a part of.
-Having an authentic voice behind a social media account makes it much more effective and interesting.
+If you hire a random person to do it, they won’t be able to connect to the community your company should be a part of.
+Having an authentic voice behind a social media account makes it more effective and interesting.

 The same goes for personal accounts.
 If you’re a gamer, talk about games.
 Don’t try and fake your way into another community, and don’t present yourself as an expert if you aren’t one.
 People can often spot a phoney, and being called out as one won’t help your popularity online.
 Just be yourself.